Snowstorms complicate hopes for Rideau Canal skating season | CBC News

 Snowstorms complicate hopes for Rideau Canal skating season

-Another storm expected this weekend could insulate the ice and compromise quality

-A forecast of sub-zero temperatures should help thicken up the ice on the Rideau Canal this week, but repeated snow dumps could delay efforts to open the skateway with Winterlude just three weeks away.
+A decent temperature forecast should help thicken the ice on the Rideau Canal next week, but repeated snow dumps could delay efforts to open the skateway with Winterlude now three weeks away.

-Shawn Kenny, an engineering professor at Carleton University, was out on Dow's Lake this week taking measurements.
-He's finding the thickness varies between about 10 and 15 centimetres.
+Shawn Kenny, an engineering professor at Carleton University, was out on Dows Lake this week taking measurements.
+He's finding the ice thickness varies between about 10 and 15 centimetres.

 The ice needs to be at least 30 centimetres thick before the canal can open safely — and even thicker if the quality is poor.

-Kenny found that the unusually warm weather over the holidays didn't thin the ice, though it certainly didn't help thicken it.
-The measurements were about the same before and after Christmas.
+Ottawa's temperature topped 0 C nine times in 14 days between Dec.
+24 and Jan.
+6. Kenny found the unusually warm weather didn't thin the ice, though it certainly didn't help thicken it: the measurements were about the same before and after Christmas.

-The forecast ahead is bringing temperatures that should be favourable to ice formation.
+Next week's forecast is bringing temperatures that should be favourable to ice formation, with nights at least –10 C, if not a few degrees colder, and daytime highs not much warmer than that –10 C benchmark.

 "We are having below zero constant values, so that would bode well," Kenny said.
 "Under ideal conditions, without any influence of rain or snow, then that would be close to sufficient."